austin-chan/wwdcscholarshipapp/README.md

 ## Project Notes

 The app is structured with several pages that flip like a book.
 Each page is represented by a UIViewController that cycles in and out of screen as the pages are viewed.
 This is the most embarassing piece of software I have ever made and also likely the most cheesy.
 Oh gosh I'm looking at the screenshots now and this is humiliating.
-Wow.. was I really like that?
+Wow.. did I really say all that?

 ## License